 Section 1: Charge.
 The faculty's Committee on Medical Education (CME) serves to evaluate, review, and make recommendations concerning overall goals and policies of the School's medical education program, which includes the University and College programs.
-The CME will have the following continuing responsibilities to the faculty: (i) formal approval, adoption, and review of the School's educational program objectives and ongoing monitoring to ensure that the objectives serve as guides for establishing curricula and provide the basis for evaluating the effectiveness of the educational program, (ii) reviewing class cohort performance in each competency as well as performance on USMLE exams, (iii) evaluating the overall content and appropriateness of the educational program and curriculum leading to the M.D. degree (including the M.D. portion of joint degree programs) on a defined and regular basis, including quality and outcomes of individual courses, blocks, clerkships, and overall curriculum, (iv) assuring that the quality of teaching is reviewed on a regular basis, (iv) ensuring the horizontal and vertical integration within and between all phases of the educational program and curriculum, (v) ensuring the appropriateness of the representation of each discipline within the curricular content, (vi) suggesting, promoting and evaluating new approaches to medical education, and (vii) reviewing the implementation of educational policy.
+The CME will have the following continuing responsibilities to the faculty: (i) formal approval, adoption, and review of the School's educational program objectives and ongoing monitoring to ensure that the objectives serve as guides for establishing curricula and provide the basis for evaluating the effectiveness of the educational program, (ii) reviewing class cohort performance in each competency as well as performance on USMLE exams, (iii) evaluating the overall content and appropriateness of the educational programs and curricula leading to the M.D. degree (including the M.D. portion of joint degree programs) on a defined and regular basis, including quality and outcomes of individual courses, blocks, clerkships, and overall curriculum, (iv) assuring that the quality of teaching is reviewed on a regular basis, (iv) ensuring the horizontal and vertical integration within and between all phases of the educational program and curriculum, (v) ensuring the appropriateness of the representation of each discipline within the curricular content, (vi) suggesting, promoting and evaluating new approaches to medical education, (vii) reviewing the implementation of educational policy, and (viii) ensuring areas of concern around Liaison Committee on Medical Education (LCME) compliance and expectations are being addressed.

 Section 2: Reports.
-The CME shall be responsible for reviewing regular communication from the College Curriculum Steering Council and the Western Reserve 2 (WR2)

-Curriculum Committee and other CME subcommittees, the Vice Dean for Medical Education, the Executive Dean of the College program and others responsible for implementation of the curriculum.
+The CME shall be responsible for reviewing regular communication from the College Program's Curriculum Steering Council and the University Program's Western Reserve 2 (WR2) Curriculum Committee and other CME subcommittees, the Vice Dean for Medical Education, the Executive Dean of the College program and others responsible for implementation of the curriculum.
 The Committee shall report at regular intervals to the Faculty Council.